avinassh/blag/content/posts/64-bit-hash.md

 | XXH3-64 → 32 | 45,950 MB/s | 3.8x |
 | XXH3-128 → 32 | 45,982 MB/s | 3.9x |

 XXH64 is twice as fast as XXH32.
-And the XXH3 variant is Nearly 4x faster.
+And the XXH3 variant is nearly 4x faster.

 Here are some latency numbers with different datasizes: